evgenyneu/image_compressor_c/README.md

 ### 1. Install GCC

 In order to compile the program, you will need GCC, the C language compiler.
-Check if it's installed with the command that prints its version.
+Check if it's installed with the command that prints its version:

 ```
 gcc -v